Wm2

 wm2 is a minimalist reparenting window manager for the X Window System written by Chris Cannam.

+History

+wm2 was released around 1997 and was inspired by the window manager from the operating system Plan 9.

+Functions

-It provides support for moving, resizing, and deleting windows, but does not support icons.
+wm2 was designed to have a simple set of features and be fast.
+It provides support for moving, resizing, and deleting windows, but does not support desktop icons, menus, toolbars, panels, or docks.
 Instead of icons, wm2 allows temporary hiding of windows from the desktop environment.
 Hidden windows can be recovered via a menu from the root window.
-It does not support interactive configurability, or provide a virtual desktop, and other features of modern window managers such as configurable root menus, toolbars, etc. Configuration options require editing and recompiling a source file and few options are available.
+It does not support interactive configuration, or provide a virtual desktop, and other features of modern window managers such as configurable root menus, toolbars, etc. Configuration options require editing and recompiling a source file and few options are available. wm2 is intended to be configuration free.